 I have to give a big thank you to my sister Jen for coming up with this topic.
 What the heck do all these things mean on my camera dial?
 They could also be somewhere on your point and shoot...Let me give you an idea of what I am talking about.
 If you have a DSLR...or something that looks like this

 Then you may have a dial on top of the camera that looks like either of these.
 The top one is a Nikon dial and the bottom one is a Canon dial.

 All right, let's get down to it.
-What exactly do those thingies on your dial mean, what do they do, and should I use them or not.
+What exactly do your camera dial modes mean, what do they do, and should I use them or not.
 First off let's figure out what they mean.
-Here is a quick guide to let you know at least what the buttons stand for.
+Here is a quick guide to let you know at least what the camera dial modes stand for.

 Onto the letters and a little more about their meaning.
 I will go in order of importance (in my opinion)